 Woke up on the bus, which had come to a halt sometime earlier in downtown Nairobbery.
 It was 5am as I staggered into a taxi and asked the driver to take me to The Comfort Hotel.
-There I would meet Matt, who would be my cameraman for the last 10 days of The Odyssey 2009.
-Brilliantly enough, my contract is up at the end of the year so it’s going to be YOUTUBE TASTIC from then on, the only person with a say on what goes up will be big fat me.
+There I met Matt, who will be my cameraman for the last 10 days of The Odyssey 2009.
 Woo!

 Matt has a habit of waking me up at some ungodly hour when he calls me from Oz (I don’t think he’s got the hang of time zones yet) so I thoughtfully repaid the favour by turning up at his hotel at such an unreasonable hour.
 He didn’t seem to mind too much, he was much more excited about the fire that happened last night.
 The building next door went up in flames – Matt was on the 6th Floor of the Comfort, given T.I.A. he was lucky to get out alive.
 A guy from Belgium apparently slept through the whole shebang.
 Luckily, Fireman Sam put out the flames before they engulfed the hotel and it was reopened a few hours later.

 After brekkie (I had CEREAL!) it was ACTION STATIONS!
 I needed to get TWO African visa in just ONE MORNING to stay on schedule for Egypt in 10 days time.
 Could it be done?